The Institute of Electrical and Electronics Engineers, Inc.

-18.104.22.168 Meetings.
+220.127.116.11 Meetings.
 The Chapters Committee shall have a meeting that requires physical presence at least once per year, generally at the annual INTERMAG Conference or the Joint MMM/INTERMAG Conference.
 If such a meeting is not possible, a tele- or videoconference meeting should be held.

-22.214.171.124 Annual Report.
-In additional to or as a part of the usual written and oral reports to the AdCom, the Chair shall prepare a comprehensive annual report on the activities of the Committee.
+18.104.22.168 Annual Report.
+In addition to or as a part of the usual written and oral reports to the AdCom, the Chair shall prepare a comprehensive annual report on the activities of the Committee.
 Said report shall include, at a minimum, the items listed below.

-1. Initiate and carry out membership drives, as needed, to maintain and improve the vitality of the chapter.
+220.127.116.11.1 Initiate and carry out membership drives, as needed, to maintain and improve the vitality of the chapter.
 This shall include organization of events for the benefit of its members, the preparation and distribution of membership materials by special mailings and by direct contact to Society members within the applicable geographic area.

-2. Establish and maintain contact with other chapters of the Society and sister or partner organizations, including other IEEE Council and Society chapters in the applicable geographic area for purposes of membership development.
+18.104.22.168.2 Establish and maintain contact with other chapters of the Society and sister or partner organizations, including other IEEE Council and Society chapters in the applicable geographic area for purposes of mutual collaboration and membership development.